 If you found this post useful, please consider making your next Airbnb through my link.
 The price stays exactly the same for you, while I'll earn a small commission.
 Income like this helps me travel independently and create new content for you.

 How to get to Prague

 We flew from Brussels Airport to Prague and then had a private transfer booked to take us to our hotel.
 When traveling through Europe, you can also get to Prague by train.

 Traveling to Prague from outside the EU and want to stay connected so you can share photos, call loved ones over WiFi and easily use apps like Google Maps?
 Then check out Solis Wifi mobile WiFi.

 They offer both day passes and monthly subscriptions providing you with 4G throughout your trips.
 I've been using their daily passes not just when I travel outside the EU (no roaming charges for me in the EU) but also as a backup for when I think I'll go over my phone's data plan.

 Pin for later

-We were a guest of Eating Europe Food Tours on our Prague Food Tour, yet independently decided to enjoy it, soak up the stories told to us and indulge in the foods.
-You’ll only read what I really think of stuff on here.
-The links to Booking.com and TripAdvisor are affiliate links.
-If you book a stay through them, I earn a small commission at no extra cost to you.
-Thanks for supporting the site!
+We were guests of Eating Europe Food Tours on our Prague Food Tour, yet independently decided to enjoy it, soak up the stories told to us and indulge in the traditional czech food Prague.
+You'll only read what I really think of stuff on here.
+Some of the links in this post are affiliate links.
+If you book anything through them, I earn a small commission at no extra cost to you.